Ramani-Narasimha/End-to-End-Retail-Sales-Analysis/README.md

 - Insights and business interpretation

-📌 **Video link:** *(Add your Google Drive / YouTube / LinkedIn video link here)*
+📌 **Video link:** *(Add your Google Drive / YouTube / LinkedIn video link here)* The video demonstrates page navigation, filters, KPIs, charts, and the insights section of the dashboard.
 ---